Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

     (iii)Branch: A parallel line of development that allows developers to work on separate features without affecting the main codebase.
    (iv)Merge: Combining changes from different branches back into the main codebase.

+Git hub is popular because it helps reduce duplicating work and also  allows developers to try new things.
+If the changes aren't positive, they can easily revert back to the previous version

-## Describe the process of setting up a new repository on GitHub.
+.29 Nov 2023## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?